grpc/grpc.github.io/_posts/2018-11-16-grpc-dotnet-build.md

 directory
 ](https://github.com/grpc/grpc/tree/master/examples/csharp/Helloworld/Greeter).

+### Create a new project

-Start by creating a new library project.
+Let's start by creating a new library project.

 ```
 ~/work$ dotnet new classlib -o MyGreeter